sait-lab/learn-git/git-branching.md

 #### Tracking Branches

-Checking out a local branch from a remote-tracking branch automatically creates what is called a “tracking branch” (and the branch it tracks is called an “upstream branch”).
+Checking out a local branch from a remote-tracking branch automatically creates what is called a "tracking branch" (and the branch it tracks is called an "upstream branch").
 Tracking branches are local branches that have a direct relationship to a remote branch.
-If you’re on a tracking branch and type `git pull`, Git automatically knows which server to fetch from and which branch to merge in.
+If you're on a tracking branch and type `git pull`, Git automatically knows which server to fetch from and which branch to merge in.

 When you clone a repository, it generally automatically creates a `main` branch that tracks `origin/main`.
-However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don’t track the `main` branch.
+However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don't track the `main` branch.
 The simple case is the example you just saw, running `git checkout -b <branch> <remote>/<branch>`.
 This is a common enough operation that Git provides the `--track` shorthand.

-In fact, this is so common that there’s even a shortcut for that shortcut.
-If the branch name you’re trying to checkout (a) doesn’t exist and (b) exactly matches a name on only one remote, Git will create a tracking branch for you:
+In fact, this is so common that there's even a shortcut for that shortcut.
+If the branch name you're trying to checkout (a) doesn't exist and (b) exactly matches a name on only one remote, Git will create a tracking branch for you:

 ```console
 $ git checkout clientfix